Status: Received royal assent on October 30, 2019

 Ministry responsible: Community and Social Services

-Bill 17: Disclosure to Protect Against Domestic Violence (Clare's Law) Act allows people at risk of domestic violence to find out if their intimate partner has a violent or abusive past.
-It also allows police to proactively inform someone of their partner’s domestic violence history.
+The Disclosure to Protect Against Domestic Violence (Clare's Law) Act will allow people at risk of domestic violence to find out if their intimate partner has a violent or abusive past, once the legislation comes into effect later this year.
+It will also allow police to proactively inform someone of their partner’s domestic violence history.

 Alberta has the third highest domestic violence rates among Canadian provinces.
 Half of all young women and girls who are victims of domestic violence homicide are murdered by someone with a prior conviction.